-Menu The page for blocking calls is located on the tab "Block Calls" in the "Telephony / Calls" menu.
+Menu The command for blocking calls is located in the "Telephony / Calls" menu.

 Alarm

 With the alarm function you can use the telephones connected to the FRITZ!Box as alarm clocks.

 - You can specify several different times for the alarm to go off. - An individual telephone can be selected for the alarm function.